-Retail betting hit new lows for recent wagering, as well.
-They endured two weeks under $4 million in bets, after not doing so for 16 consecutive weeks.
+Retail betting hit new lows for recent wagering as well.
+It endured two weeks under $4 million in bets after not doing so for 16 consecutive weeks.

 Hollywood Casino led all others with over $25 million in wagers.
-Its online app of DraftKings WV topped retail betting, flipping the result from last month.
+Its online app, DraftKings WV Sportsbook, topped retail betting, flipping the result from last month.

 The online sportsbook saw around $13.3 million in handle, while the retail book was just short of $12 million.

 The Greenbrier finished second in January with almost $19 million.

 As always, its FanDuel WV and BetMGM Sportsbook WV lead the way because of the resort’s private status.
 The mobile apps registered more than $18 million in handle, or about 97% of the total.

 Mountaineer Casino placed third with over $4.4 million.
 Its William Hill WV betting app accounted for more than $1.1 million of the monthly total.

 Mardi Gras Casino and Wheeling Island rounded out the remainder of the active sportsbooks with about $1.7 million and $725,000, respectively.

 Mardi Gras’ Betly app produced around $265,000 in bets, whereas Wheeling Island’s was closer to $65,000.